AdrijeGuha/Visualization_of_Uber_Pickup_Data/README.md

 ----
 ## Working
 Our work is to first analyse the number of uber pickups in a month and its density and then visualize it using [_streamlit_](https://streamlit.io/), [_pydeck_](https://pydeck.gl/) and [_altair_](https://altair-viz.github.io/).
-Our main goal is to analyse the busiest routes at different time of a day and the variation in the number of pickups at certain important landmarks such as __Raja Bhoj Airport__, __Rani Kamlapati Railway Station__ and __Bhopal Junction Railway Station__.
+Our main goal is to analyse the busiest routes at different time of the day and the variation in the number of pickups at certain important landmarks such as __Raja Bhoj Airport__, __Rani Kamlapati Railway Station__ and __Bhopal Junction Railway Station__.

 ----
 ## Output